Looking for a bingo hall in London? Use the list below to find clubs near you, then scroll down for a quick guide on what to expect when you visit.

 291 Kirkdale, Sydenham, London, SE26 4QD

-Closed & Historic Bingo Venues
+Closed & Historic Venues

 The following bingo clubs have recently closed or have historically operated in London.
 We cite them for reference purposes, although they are no longer open to the public.
 Some were once busy cinemas or theatres, so you may still recognise their old facades if you pass the buildings today.